-Year 3 Assessments
+Year 5 Assessments

-Children in Year Three are not required to complete any National tests, all assessment is 'Teacher Assessed'.
-This is done by using both formative and summative means, as best serves it's purpose.
+Children in Year Five are not required to complete any National tests, all assessment is 'Teacher Assessed'.
+This is done by using both formative and summative means, as best serves its purpose.
 Assessment is daily.
 Children are assessed in their learning throughout the year to ensure they can make steps forward in their learning.
 This means that sessions in the classroom are always planned to stretch, support and challenge each child in the classroom.
 The children are also working to achieve a number of goals in their learning.
 Children are assessed according to the year they are working within.
-So, if your child is in year one and working with year one targets, they will be assessed in line with those targets.
 The aim is for all children to achieve all the targets by the end of each year.